laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

     end

-Light programs are line-based, meaning a single statement or decleration must be on the same source code line.

 Everything from ``//`` until the end of the line is considered as comment.

 The ``run when`` line describes the condition that the light controller must be in for the program to run.
 In this case the light program runs when the light controller is starting up (i.e. waiting a short time until power up until it reads the center points for steering and throttle channels).